SShiemi/KettleAndroidAPP/firebase-status-page/README.md

 As a side functionality the page can be used to as to manually access the realtime database.

+This code is useful in understanding how firebase's realtime database works.

 ## Installation
 This part of the project can ideally be installed on the RaspberryPi sp that it can eventually be accessed within the network